 - Use chicken instead of beef!
 Yes, this recipe is called Mongolian beef, but subbing in chicken is such an easy and equally delicious substitute!

-- Make it vegetarian friendly by swapping the beef out for cubes of firm tofu.
+- Make it vegetarian friendly by swapping the beef out for cubes of firm tofu or strips of seitan.
 Gently press excess liquid from the tofu before cutting it into pieces and continue on with the recipe as written!

 Tips and Tricks for Mongolian Beef Success